Learning to Extend Molecular Scaffolds with Structural Motifs: Abstract

 \section{Abstract}

 Recent advancements in deep learning-based modeling of molecules promise to accelerate \emph{in silico} drug discovery.
-There is a plethora of generative models available, which build molecules either atom-by-atom and bond-by-bond or fragment-by-fragment.
-Many drug discovery projects also require a fixed scaffold to be present in the generated molecule, and incorporating that constraint has been recently explored.
-In this work, we propose a new graph-based model that learns to extend a given partial molecule by flexibly choosing between adding individual atoms and entire fragments.
-Extending a scaffold is implemented by using it as the initial partial graph, which is possible because our model does not depend on generation history.
-We show that training using a randomized generation order is necessary for good performance when extending scaffolds, and that the results are further improved by increasing fragment vocabulary size.
-Our model pushes the state-of-the-art of graph-based molecule generation, while being an order of magnitude faster to train and sample from than existing approaches.
+A plethora of generative models is available, building molecules either atom-by-atom and bond-by-bond or fragment-by-fragment.
+However, many drug discovery projects require a fixed scaffold to be present in the generated molecule, and incorporating that constraint has only recently been explored.
+Here, we propose MoLeR, a graph-based model that naturally supports scaffolds as initial seed of the generative procedure, which is possible because it is not conditioned on the generation history.
+Our experiments show that MoLeR performs comparably to state-of-the-art methods on unconstrained molecular optimization tasks, and outperforms them on scaffold-based tasks, while being an order of magnitude faster to train and sample from than existing approaches.
+Furthermore, we show the influence of a number of seemingly minor design choices on the overall performance.